 But before we get started let's do a vocabulary check.

 First of all, let's explain some of the most commonly used terms:

-DNS (Domain Name System) - A global web system that associates different information, typically IP numbers, with domain names.
-Thus, when you enter a website address into a browser, your computer knocks to DNS, gives it the letters you've typed and receives an IP address instead.
-Then, it connects you to the requested webpage.
+DNS (Domain Name System) - a global web system that associates different information, typically IP numbers, with domain names.
+Thus, when you enter a website address into a browser, your computer knocks to DNS, gives it the letters you've typed, and receives an IP address instead.
+Then, it connects you to the requested web page.

 At Cart2Cart, we mostly face these three common scenarios concerning post-transfer domain name switching:

 - Clients have both stores hosted by the same provider, under the same domain.
-However, target store is in the subdirectory.
+However, the target store is in the subdirectory.

 - Clients have both stores hosted by the same provider, but each of them is under a different domain name.